andy1213812/NiitanyAiFitnessApp/README.md

 ## Data Privacy

 Our policy on data management and protection is centered on the principles of transparency, integrity, and confidentiality.
 Firstly, we will ensure that all user data collected through our deep learning tool is explicitly consented to by users, with a clear understanding of what data is being collected and for what purpose.
 Health-related data will be encrypted both in transit and at rest, using industry-standard security protocols to prevent unauthorized access.
-We will adhere strictly to HIPAA guidelines and other relevant privacy laws, implementing rigorous access controls and audit trails to monitor data usage.
 Users will retain full control over their data, with the ability to access, rectify, or delete their information upon request.
 Regular privacy impact assessments will be conducted to identify and mitigate risks, ensuring continuous improvement in our data protection practices.
 Our commitment is to uphold the highest standards of data ethics, treating every piece of information with the utmost respect and care, thereby earning and maintaining the trust of our users.

 ## Datasets and Model Training